View of a suspension bridge and Grey Glacier

 Approximate total time: 3-4 hours

-As always happens in the great circuit of Torres del Paine, after a difficult stage comes a much easier one.
-The route between the Grey and Paine Grande Sectors is especially easy, in fact, many travelers take the opportunity to do one of the two optional activities that can be done on the glacier: kayaking or hiking on the ice
+Typical of a Torres del Paine Circuit, it’s smooth sailing after braving a particularly tough stage of the trek.
+The route between the Grey and Paine Grande Sectors is especially easy, in fact, many travelers take the opportunity to do one of the two optional activities at the glacier: kayaking or hiking on the ice

-These activities are done during the morning, as the route that day will only take you between 3 and 4 hours, so you will have time for everything.
-It is an impressive experience to be able to kayak near the glacier, surrounded by small icebergs, or walk with crampons on the Grey Glacier itself.
+These activities are scheduled during the morning because the day’s route should only take between three and four hours to complete, leaving ample time for an activity.
+Not everyone can say they've kayaked near the glacier, surrounded by small icebergs, or walked with crampons on Grey Glacier itself.

-👉This activity is not included in the price, if you want to do it you just have to select it as an extra during the booking process.
+👉This activity is not included in the price, if you’d like to participate, just select it as an extra during the booking process.

 Trekking in the Paine Grande Sector

-The route itself will be short, only 6.83 mi.
-(11 km.)
-It will start with a flat stretch and will be gradually followed by a climb of about 656 feet (200 m) of elevation gain in which the forest will open up.
-It will end with a descent to reach the Paine Grande Sector.
+The route will be short at only 6.83 mi (11 km).
+Beginning with a flat stretch, it gradually climbs to about 656 ft (200 m) of elevation.
+Soon, the forest will open up to you, and you’ll begin descending into the Paine Grande Sector.

 Lake Pehoé - Paine Grande Sector

-In the last stretch, already downhill, the trail will separate from Grey Lake and head towards the Paine Grande Sector, located right in front of Pehoé Lake.
-This sector is one of the largest in the park.
-It has a large, well-equipped refuge and a bar that is usually one of the liveliest.
+In the last stretch, the trail diverges from Grey Lake and heads downhill towards the Paine Grande Sector.
+This sector is one of the largest in the park and is located in front of Pehoé Lake.
+The large, well-equipped refuge features a lively bar.

 DAY 6 Trekking French Sector - Cuernos